Manumission: United States

 Regulation of manumission began in 1692, when Virginia established that to manumit a slave, a person must pay the cost for them to be transported out of the colony.
 A 1723 law stated that slaves may not "be set free upon any pretence whatsoever, except for some meritorious services to be adjudged and allowed by the governor and council".

 In some cases, a master who was drafted into the army would send a slave instead, with a promise of freedom if he survived the war.
 The new government of Virginia repealed the laws in 1782, and declared freedom for slaves who had fought for the colonies during the American Revolutionary War of 1775–1783.
 Another law passed in 1782 permitted masters to free their slaves of their own accord.
 Previously, a manumission had required obtaining consent from the state legislature, an arduous process which was rarely successful.

-As the population of free Negroes increased, the Virginia legislature passed laws forbidding them from moving into the state (1778), and requiring newly-freed slaves to leave the Commonwealth within one year unless special permission was granted (1806).
+As the population of free Negroes increased, the Virginia legislature passed laws forbidding them from moving into the state (1778), and requiring newly freed slaves to leave the Commonwealth within one year unless special permission was granted (1806).

 In the Upper South in the late 18th century, planters had less need for slaves, as they switched from labour-intensive tobacco cultivation to mixed-crop farming.
 Slave states such as Virginia made it easier for slaveholders to free their slaves.
-From 1791 the Virginian Robert Carter III (1728-1804) emancipated almost 500 slaves.
+From 1791 the Virginian Robert Carter III (1728–1804) emancipated almost 500 slaves.

 In the two decades after the American Revolutionary War, so many slaveholders accomplished manumissions by deed or in wills that the proportion of free black people to the total number of black people rose from less than 1% to 10% in the Upper South.
 In Virginia, the proportion of free black people increased from 1% in 1782 to 7% in 1800.
 Together with several Northern states abolishing slavery during that period, the proportion of free black people nationally increased to ~14% of the total black population.
 New York and New Jersey adopted gradual abolition laws that kept the free children of slaves as indentured servants into their twenties.

 After the 1793 invention of the cotton gin, which enabled the development of extensive new areas for cotton cultivation, the number of manumissions decreased because of increased demand for slave labour.
 In the 19th century, slave revolts such as the Haitian Revolution of 1791–1804, and especially the 1831 rebellion led by Nat Turner, increased slaveholders' fears.
-Most Southern states passed laws making manumission nearly impossible until the passage of the 1865 Thirteenth Amendment to the United States Constitution, which abolished slavery "except as a punishment for crime whereof the party shall have been duly convicted," after the American Civil War.
+Most Southern states passed laws making manumission nearly impossible until the passage of the 1865 Thirteenth Amendment to the United States Constitution, which abolished slavery, except as a punishment for crime, after the American Civil War.
 In South Carolina, to free a slave required permission of the state legislature; Florida law prohibited manumission altogether.